jalantechnologies/handbook/product-design/design-system.md

 # Creating and Maintaining a Design System

-At JTC, we recognize the importance of consistency and scalability in design.
+At Better, we recognize the importance of consistency and scalability in design.
 A design system serves as the foundation for achieving these goals by providing a centralized source of truth for design assets, patterns, and guidelines.
 Here's how we incorporate the creation and maintenance of a design system into our design process:

 ## 1. Establishing a Design System: